The following command-line tools are provided with the UnboundID LDAP SDK for Java. Click on each tool name for usage information for that tool.

 Retrieve or update information about the current state of a user account.
 Processing will be performed using the password policy state extended operation, and you must have the password-reset privilege to use this extended operation.

-Manage certificates and private keys in a JKS or PKCS #12 key store.
+Manage certificates and private keys in a JKS, PKCS #12, PKCS #11, or BCFKS key store.

 Perform repeated modifications against an LDAP directory server.